Art Of The Budget

 You’ve got to start with a very clear idea of where you're at, which means taking time to sit down and list all the places you spend AND make money.
 Review all the transactions in your bank accounts, and also, as best you can, what you pay for with cash.

 Be honest and record ALL your findings!
 If you buy a cup of coffee every day write it down.
 If you’ve subscribed to everything under the sun write it down.
 Why?
 Because all that detailed information will make your choices clear.
-If you think, “I don't really need those coffees every day”, suddenly you could save $4 x 7, which equals $28.
-What could you spend your $28 on?
+If you think, “I don't really need those coffees every day”, suddenly you could save $6 x 7, which equals $42 a week or $2182 per year.
+What could you spend your $2182 on?
 Gathering all that detailed information will give you something solid to solve the budgeting puzzle.

 #2.
 Work out what you can tolerate